 Virus and other types of malware:

 Malware is malicious software that is designed with the intent to infiltrate your smartphone and cause harm.
 Malware includes computer worms, trojans, viruses, spyware, rootkits, adware, and ransomware.
 Cybercriminals use all these malware to access all your personal data.
+Implementing strategies like mobile hardening can help safeguard your smartphone from these threats.

 How to avoid installing malicious apps: A short guide: